futurice/backend-best-practices/README.md

 Sometimes, some files need to be accessible by different users (e.g. static content served by apache).
 In that case, take care to allow only access to what is really needed.

-Keep in mind that on UNIX/Linux filesystem, write access to a directory is a very powerful permission - it allows you to delete files in that directory and recreate them (which results in modified file). /tmp and /var/tmp are by default safe from this effect, because of the sticky bit that should be set on those.
+Keep in mind that on a UNIX/Linux filesystem, write access to a directory is permission-wise very powerful—it allows you to delete files in that directory and recreate them (which results in a modified file). /tmp and /var/tmp are by default safe from this effect, because of the sticky bit that should be set on those.

-Additionally, as mentioned in the secrets section, file permissions are not preserved in version control, so even if you set them once, the next checkout/update/whatever may override them.
-Good idea is then to have a Makefile, script, a version control hook, etc that would set the correct permissions when updating the source.
+Additionally, as mentioned in the secrets section, file permissions might not be preserved in version control, so even if you set them once, the next checkout/update/whatever may override them.
+A good idea is then to have a Makefile, a script, a version control hook or something similar that would set the correct permissions when updating the sources.

 # Application monitoring

 Monitoring the full status of a service requires that both OS-level and application-specific monitoring checks are performed.
-OS-level checks include, for example, CPU, disk or memory usage, running processes, open ports, etc. Application specific checks are however the most important from the point of view of the running service.
-These can be anything from "does this URL respond and return HTTP status 200", to checking database connectivity, data consistency and so on.
+OS-level checks include, for example, CPU, disk or memory usage, running processes, open ports, etc. Application specific checks are, however, the most important from the point of view of the running service.
+These can be anything from "does this URL respond and return the HTTP status 200", to checking database connectivity, data consistency, and so on.

 This section describes a way to implement the application-specific checks, which would make it easier to monitor the overall application health and give full control to the application developers to determine what checks are meaningful in the context of the concrete application.

 In essence, the idea is to have a single endpoint (an application URL) that can give a good status overview of the entire application.
-This is implemented inside the application and requires work form the project team, but on the other hand, the project team is the one who can really define what is a OK state of the application and what is considered an ERROR state.
+This is implemented inside the application and requires work from the project team, but on the other hand, the project team is the one who can really define what is an OK state of the application and what is considered an ERROR state.

 The application could implement any number of "subsystem" checks.
-For example:
+For example,

-* Connection to database is ok
+* connection to the database is up
-* Data is in consistent state (e.g. list of items in a certain database table is meaningful)
+* data is in an consistent state (e.g. a list of items in a certain database table is meaningful)
-* 3rd party services that the application integrates with are reachable
+* 3rd party services that the application integrates to are reachable
-* Are ElasticSearch indexes in consistent state
+* ElasticSearch indexes are in a consistent state
-* anything else, that makes sense for the application
+* anything else that makes sense for the application

 A combined overview status should be provided by the application, aggregating the information from the various subsystem checks.
-The idea is that external monitoring system can track only this combined overview, so that the external monitoring does not need to be reconfigured when a new application check is added or modified.
-Moreover, the developers are the ones that can decide on what the overall status is based on the subsystem checks (i.e. which ones are critical, while ones are not, etc).
+The idea is that an external monitoring system can track only this combined overview, so that the external monitoring does not need to be reconfigured when a new application check is added or modified.
+Moreover, the developers are the ones that can decide about what the overall status is based on regarding subsystem checks (i.e. which ones are critical, while ones are not, etc).

 ## Status page